Welcome to my honest review of WAH EDU!

 Other Rehashed Brands Include:

 Online Home Careers University, Autopilot Income System, Work At Home University, and WAH REV, to name a handful.

 This is just the tip of the iceberg because there could be hundreds of these duds floating around on the net.

-You’ll find with these scam artists that if a program is receiving too much heat (complaints and negative reviews), they’ll simply create more of the same crap using various domains.
+But you’ll find with scam artists, that if their crappy product is receiving too much heat (complaints and negative reviews)…

-The ‘WAHE’ platform is intended for those who want to start off with learning the basics of Internet Marketing and working their way up to building a successful business.
+It’s intended for those who want to start off with learning the basics of Internet Marketing and working their way up to building a successful Biz.

 It’s for anyone who has access to the web and wants to make money.
 So basically, most of the world can participate lol.

 But don’t be fooled because however enticing the program is, it’s not gonna deliver on its promises.

 The real intention is to rope in lazy “get-rich-quick” seekers, take their money, and offer no refunds when the scam gets called out.